cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 4. CloudFormation <font color=red> interprets the template and makes the appropriate API calls </font> to create the resources defined.

 5. <font color=red> version control </font> and peer review the templates
-   - can be used to manage udpates & dependencies
+   - can be used to manage updates & dependencies
    - can be used to rollback and delete the entire stack as well